 - a.
-In collaboration with other colleges, the Commission for Community Colleges, and political leaders, the College will attempt to influence future funding in a manner that optimizes achievement of the College's Mission. - b.
-A small ad hoc Funding Strategies Team will actively monitor and analyze proposals to change College funding approaches. - c.
+In collaboration with other colleges, the Commission for Community Colleges, and political leaders, the College will attempt to influence ongoing discussions on State funding changes in a manner that optimizes achievement of the College's Mission. - b.
+A small ad hoc Funding Strategies Team will actively monitor and analyze proposals to change College funding approaches.
 The ad hoc Funding Strategies Team will utilize white papers and/or other information-sharing formats to alert the College community to implications of proposed funding changes and recommend College response to proposed changes.